 The magic behind Susan Pevensie’s props

 If you're a fan of Susan Pevensie's iconic look from The Chronicles of Narnia films, you've likely admired her quiver, bow, and arrows.
 These props are stunning on screen, but, as with many movie details, there's more to them than meets the eye.
 The intricacies of how movie props are created and used are often overlooked, so we're here to share what we've uncovered after countless hours of research into Susan's gear.
-So, sit back, grab some hot chocolate and Turkish delight, and let's dive in!
+It’s going to be a long one, so sit back, grab some hot chocolate and let's dive in!

 Arrows

-Let’s start with the arrows.
 On-screen, Susan’s arrows appear normal in length about 70 cm but behind the scenes, things were far more complicated.
 Susan’s quiver (the one Anna Popplewell, Susan’s actress, used) is quite small and bent, meaning full-length arrows wouldn’t fit.
 To work around this, the production team created smaller arrows with a sponge to hold them in place.
-On top of that her golden arrowheads can be taken off of the arrows for even a better fit.
+On top of that, her arrowheads can be taken off so the arrows can fit even better.

 You can even catch Anna accidentally pulling out these small arrows—a little behind-the-scenes magic at work!